tewhatuora/api-standards/docs/index.md

 It is recognised that many sectors or industries will have existing APIs and associated standards, which may be established and governed outside an organisation's control.
 In such cases, industry standards will prevail, but organisations are encouraged to review their existing use of APIs against these guidelines and consider whether any discrepancies reflect material business risks.

 Organisations that have their own existing APIs will also need to balance the risk and cost of the change against the benefits of conforming with these guidelines — a phased approach may be appropriate.

+### Part E: API Publishing

+The target audience for part E is primarily API Providers and provides guidance and standards for appropriate API publication.

 ## Documentation terminology